arulandu/adtl/README.md

 # ADTL: A(lvan's) Dependently Typed Language
-This language takes heavy inspiration from the blog post [How to implement dependent type theory I](http://math.andrej.com/2012/11/08/how-to-implement-dependent-type-theory-i/).
+This language takes heavy inspiration from the blog post [How to implement dependent type theory I](http://math.andrej.com/2012/11/08/how-to-implement-dependent-type-theory-i/), which intersperses rewrite rules, explanation, and code.
 This project was my first line of OCaml, first chrome (lexer, parser, top-level), and first language; the guidance provided in the tutorial was a strong scaffold and I learned a lot.

 ## Type Theory
 The blog post described rewrite rules and implementation approaches for: